vtexdocs/dev-portal-content/docs/guides/Integration Guides/external-marketplace-integration-guide/external-marketplace-integration-app-template.md

     </tr>
     <tr>
         <td>appVendor</td>
         <td>Name of the app’s owner, responsible for its distribution and maintenance.
-It must be the Partner’s
+It must be the Partner’s VTEX <code>accountName</code>.</td>
-            VTEX`accountName`.</td>
     </tr>
     <tr>
         <td>appName</td>